Best Software

 Best for: Large-scale enterprise contract management with deep obligation tracking

-Icertis Contract Intelligence is the most comprehensive enterprise contract management platform available.
+Icertis Contract Intelligence is, in our assessment, the most comprehensive enterprise contract management platform in this comparison.
 It manages the full contract lifecycle with particular depth in post-signature obligation management, regulatory compliance, and enterprise analytics.
-Icertis is the platform that Fortune 500 companies choose when they need to manage tens of thousands of contracts across dozens of jurisdictions with full compliance traceability.
+It is a common choice for large enterprises managing tens of thousands of contracts across dozens of jurisdictions with full compliance traceability.
+(For current analyst placement: Icertis was positioned as a Visionary, not a Leader, in the 2025 Gartner Magic Quadrant for Contract Life Cycle Management.)

 The platform's AI capabilities include obligation extraction, risk scoring, and clause recommendations.
 Its integration ecosystem covers all major enterprise systems (SAP, Salesforce, Oracle, Microsoft Dynamics).
 For enterprises subject to heavy regulatory requirements (financial services, pharmaceutical, healthcare), Icertis provides pre-built compliance frameworks that map contract terms to regulatory obligations.